Welcome to the Clinical Entrepreneur Programme

 The Clinical Entrepreneur Launch and Networking Event took place on the 23rd May at the Royal Society of Medicine in London.
 Please see the photo and a selection of quotes.

-Quotes from the evening
+Quotes from the first Pit Stop:

 Watch Professor Tony Young Speaking at Exponential Medicine in San Diego 10/11/2015.
 Copyright Singularity University 2015